CS521-ml-compilers/AWS-Instruct/cloud_readme.md

   <img src="handout/switch-region.png" alt="Switch region" width="25%">
 </p>

-2. Before launching a VM, you may need to request resources for it.
+2. Before launching a VM, you will need to request resources for it.
 Go to [Service Quotas dashboard](https://us-west-2.console.aws.amazon.com/servicequotas/home/dashboard) and select Amazon EC2.
-In the search bar type "Running On-Demand Trn instances".
+For `npu` part, in the search bar type `Running On-Demand Trn instances`.
 Select it and click on `Request increase at account level`.
 Enter 8 vCPUs and submit the resource request.
+For 'gpu' part, search for `Running On-Demand DL instances` and request 8 vCPUs similarly.
 <p align="center">
   <img src="handout/request-resources.png" alt="Requesting vCPUs for On-Demand instance" width="25%">
 </p>